March 28-29, 2017

 Integrating cultural diversity of EL students into teacher lesson plans is the focus of this session.
 Be prepared to view various lesson plan templates, ideas, activities and strategies that will help you blend your ELs’ backgrounds and unique perspectives into your practice.
 Learn to enrich your lessons and reach all of your students with these research-based resources.

-Suzanne LaVenture, Director of International Education and Faculty, Spanish, Davidson County Community College
+Suzanne LaVenture, Director of International Education, Davidson County Community College

 DCCC was one of 16 institutions that recently won a $50,000 Capacity Building Grant for U.S. Undergraduate Study Abroad from the U.S. State Department.
 The proposal involved creating a service-learning program in Guatemala, which will occur in May 2017.
 Central Piedmont and Asheville-Buncombe Technical community colleges serve as consortium partners for the program.
 The session will cover the grant process and proposal and open a dialogue about potential study abroad consortia for North Carolina community colleges.